Russian battleship Imperatritsa Ekaterina Velikaya: Service

-Imperatritsa Ekaterina Velikaya was built by the ONZiV Shipyard at Nikolayev.
+Imperatritsa Ekaterina Velikaya was built by the ONZiV Shipyard at Mykolaiv.
 She was laid down on 30 October 1911 as Ekaterina II, but this was just a ceremonial event as neither the design had been finalized nor the contract signed.
 ONZiV decided, on advice from Vickers, to increase her dimensions over those of her sisters to prevent her from being overweight.
 This added over two million gold rubles to her cost and delayed the start of her construction three months past her half-sisters.
 She was launched on 6 June 1914, renamed on 27 June 1915, and completed on 18 October.
 She ran her trials over the remainder of the year.